NPR's Movie Preview: 15 New Films To Watch — And Watch Out For — This Fall

 The Happy Prince (Oct.
 10): Rupert Everett says Hollywood stopped hiring him as a leading man after he came out, so he wrote, directed, produced and cast himself as the title character in this story of Oscar Wilde. — Bob Mondello

 The Kindergarten Teacher (Oct.
-12): Sara Colangelo's film about a teacher who becomes obsessed with a student who she is convinced is a genius got mixed reviews at TIFF, but audiences were buzzing about Maggie Gyllenhaal's performance. — Glen Weldon
+12): Sara Colangelo's film is about a teacher who becomes obsessed with a student who she is convinced is a genius.
+Word of mouth at TIFF was mixed, but audiences were buzzing about Maggie Gyllenhaal's performance. — Glen Weldon

 Halloween (Oct.
 19): Jamie Lee Curtis is back again as Laurie Strode to tangle with, and hopefully stop, the unstoppable masked murderer Michael Myers. — Glen Weldon